 The fifth and final target of the day was the icing on the cake.
 The Striker Z60‘s recovery of a 1700’s colonial flat button solidly 7 inches below the surface, beneath and signal-masked by a rusty, oxidized square nail…unreal.
 Click for the video: https://youtu.be/jlm486st4_4

 The Kellyco Striker z60 Metal Detector performed impressively, on par with or better than its closest peer in this field test, the Garrett ACE 250.
 Taking into account its performance in the woods today, combined with the Striker Z60‘s features such as 10″ coil, backlit LCD display, and Ground-Grab ground balance, I’d give the Striker z60 Metal Detector the edge over the Garrett ACE 250.
-The Teknetics Alpha 2000 simply didn’t show up for the game today, and was only able to detect very shallow, distinct targets.
+The Teknetics Alpha 2000 simply didn’t show up for the game today and was only able to detect very shallowly, distinct targets.

-The results, seen in the matrices below, were stunning.
+After a day of field testing in the woods, next was an air-gapped bench test.
+Each of the three detectors was placed in exactly the same elevated test position, set to similar sensitivity settings, with no possibility of external metallic or electromagnetic interference.
+For this test, I used a number of relics of various sizes and compositions, as well as a modern clad quarter and wheat penny to demonstrate what the park/playground/beach detectorist could expect to experience.
+To liven things up and see where the chips fell, I decided to also include my Garrett AT Max with the stock coil in the bench test!To add an extra degree of variability that a metal detectorist will actually experience with coins in the ground, I measured detection range from both a flat-faced profile and from a side of the coin profile.The results, seen in the matrices below, were stunning.
 The Teknetics Alpha 2000 performed the worst, as could be expected based on the field test results.
 However, there was a marked difference in the results between the Striker z60 Metal Detector and the Garrett ACE 250 of 2-3″ on average.
 That helps explain why the Striker Z60‘s field test performance was so solid, even against the Garrett ACE 250.
-The real showstopper, however, was how close the bench test results were between the Striker Z60 and the Garrett AT Max…only about one inch difference in detection distance!
+The real showstopper, however, was how close the bench test results were between the Striker Z60 and the Garrett AT Max…only about a one-inch difference in detection distance!
 Granted this was an air-gapped, no soil/rock/mineral resistance, pure distance-to-target detection…but the Z60 was right on the heels of the Garrett AT Max.
-Now, that’s not to say in all situations, soil conditions, and target composition/orientations the same results would necessarily be true, but for this test, it made this detectorist sit up and take notice.
+Now, that’s not to say in all situations, soil conditions, and target composition/orientations the same results would necessarily be true, but this test, made this detectorist sit up and take notice.